ibm-cloud-docs/vpc/about-contract.md

 ```
 {: codeblock}

 Starting from `ibm-hyper-protect-container-runtime-1-0-s390x-13`, you can attach multiple volumes when you bring up the virtual server instance.
-Volumes attached when the instance is running are ignored.
+Volumes that are attached when the instance is running are ignored.

 The following snippet is an example for the volumes section:
 ```yaml